scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Intra-ISD Path-Segment Registration {#intra-reg}

 Every *registration period* (determined by each AS), the AS's control service selects two sets of PCBs to transform into two types of path segments:

+As mentioned previously, a non-core AS typically receives several PCBs representing several path segments to the core ASes of the ISD the AS belongs to.
+Out of these PCBs, the non-core AS selects those down path segments through which it wants to be reached, based on AS-specific selection criteria.

+The next step is to register the selected down segments with the Control Service of the relevant core ASes in accordance with a process called *intra-ISD path segment registration*.
+As a result, a core AS's Control Service contains all intra-ISD path segments registered by the non-core ASes of its ISD.
+In addition, each core AS Control Service also stores the preferred core path segments to other core ASes during the *core segment registration* process.

+Both processes are described below.

 - Up-segments, which allow the infrastructure entities and endpoints in this AS to communicate with core ASes; and
 - down-segments, which allow remote entities to reach this AS.